Life As a Technical Writer

 How Long Does it Take to Become a Technical Writer?

-Where Technical Writers Are Employed
+Where do Technical Writers Work?

 The table below shows the approximate number of Technical Writers employed by various industries.